- Ingrown toenails occur when the edges or corners of the nail grow into the skin next to the nail.

 - soaking your feet in warm water for about 15 to 20 minutes three to four times a day

 - pushing skin away from the toenail edge with a cotton ball soaked in olive oil

 - using over-the-counter medicines, like acetaminophen (Tylenol), for the pain

-There are several ways that surgery can be used to treat an ingrown toenail.
-Partial nail removal removes only the piece of nail that is digging into your skin.
-Your toe will be numbed.
-Then your doctor will narrow the toenail.
-Partial nail removal is 98 percent effective for preventing future ingrown toenails.
+Surgery can be used in several ways to treat ingrown toenails.
+Partial nail removal only removes the piece of nail that is digging into your skin.
+Your doctor numbs your toe and then narrows the toenail.
+According to the NHS, partial nail removal is 98 percent effective for preventing future ingrown toenails.

-The sides will be cut away so that the edges are completely straight.
-A piece of cotton will be placed under the remaining portion of the nail to keep the ingrown toenail from reoccurring.
-Your doctor may also treat your toe with a compound called phenol.
-This keeps the nail from growing back.
+The sides are cut away so that the edges are completely straight.
+A piece of cotton is placed under the remaining portion of the nail to keep the ingrown toenail from recurring.
+Your doctor may also treat your toe with a compound called phenol, which keeps the nail from growing back.

 - Trim your toenails straight across and make sure that the edges do not curve in.

 - Avoid cutting toenails too short.

 - Wear proper fitting shoes, socks, and tights.